StefanZander/lecture_notes/kg/lecture/marp/intro.md

 :::: double
 ::: graybox smaller
 **Example**
 Consider the Wikipedia page for the town "Winterthur", which includes a list of all of Winterthur's twin towns: two are in Switzerland, one in the Czech Republic, and one in Austria.
 Wikipedia also has an entry for the city, Ontario, in California, which lists Winterthur as its sister city.
-The “sister city” and “twin city” relationships are meant to be identical as well as reciprocal.
-Thus, if a city A is a sister (twin) of another city B, then B must be a sister (twin) of A. In Wikipedia, “Sister cities” and “Twin towns” are simply section headings without any relationship/linkage specified between the two.
+The "sister city" and "twin city" relationships are meant to be identical as well as reciprocal.
+Thus, if a city A is a sister (twin) of another city B, then B must be a sister (twin) of A. In Wikipedia, "Sister cities" and "Twin towns" are simply section headings without any relationship/linkage specified between the two.
 Therefore, it is difficult to detect this discrepancy automatically.
-In contrast, the Wikidata representation of Winterthur includes a relationship called twinned administrative body, which includes the city of Ontario, CA. As this relationship is defined to be a symmetrical relationship in the KG, a SPARQL query engine can infer that the Wikidata page for the city of Ontario, CA is to be linked to the Wikidata page of Winterthur.
+In contrast, the Wikidata representation of Winterthur includes a relationship called **twinned administrative body**, which includes the city of Ontario, CA. As this relationship is defined to be a **symmetrical** relationship in the KG, a SPARQL query engine can infer that the Wikidata page for the city of Ontario, CA is to be linked to the Wikidata page of Winterthur.
 :::
 ::::
 :::::